turtl/www/views/docs/clients/desktop/index.md

 Turtl's desktop app is comprised of the [Turtl core](/docs/clients/core/index) wrapped in a project called [node-webkit](https://github.com/rogerwang/node-webkit).
-Node-webkit takes an HTML5 web application, which is what Turtl core is, and allows it to run on different desktop environments (Windows, Linux, Mac).
+Node-webkit takes an HTML5 web application and allows it to run on different desktop environments (Windows, Linux, Mac).

 Node-webkit also allows you to package and distribute your app for each platform it runs on without needing to actually have it installed on the user's computer.
-This allows us to provide one simple download that runs right out of the box.
+This allows us to provide one simple download that runs Turtl right out of the box.

+## Architecture
+The desktop app runs [Turtl core](/docs/clients/core/index) wrapped in a few libraries that provide extra functionality.
+Because it enforces no separation between the core and the wrapping functionality, the architecture is fairly simple as all code shares a common namespace.

+Turtl desktop provides its own notifications and modal interfaces built on top of the tools provided by node-webkit.

-## Open port
+## HTTP server
-Turtl Desktop opens port 7471 (if it's available) to listen for invite notifications from the website via JSONP.
-This means that if the desktop app is open (it doesn't have to be logged in) it will catch any invites from invite links on the Turtl website.
-This makes the process of accepting invites as easy as possible.
+Turtl's desktop app opens an HTTP server on port 7471 to listen for various commands from the browser extensions and accepting invites from the Turtl website.
+It current provides a handful of functions:

-Currently, you can't disable this open port.
-In the next few releases, there will be an option to disable the invite listener and also accept invites by a code you can copy/paste instead of just automatic communication between the site and the app.
+- Accepting invite data from the Turtl website
+- Setting up pairing between the desktop app and the [bookmarking extensions](/docs/clients/extensions/index), which is required to pass any data into the desktop app (aside from invites).
+- Accepting bookmarking data.

+Pairing is the process of sharing a cryptographic key between the desktop app and a browser extension in order to let them talk without fear of eavesdropping.
+The desktop app generates and displays an ECC public key which is then copied and pasted into the extension (by the user).

 ## Setup and running
 Unless using a packaged version, Turtl desktop requires you to have node-webkit